ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 Please note that PVTM also handles the GPU and NPU parts of the SoC.
 For more details about the basics behind these mechanisms see chapters 17 and 18 in [RK3588's Technical Reference Manual part 2](https://dl.radxa.com/rock5/hw/datasheet/Rockchip%20RK3588%20TRM%20V1.0-Part2%2020220309.pdf) (beware: that's a ~3700 pages PDF weighing 56 MB).

-Next step: check whether those RK3588 where the kernel denies highest clockspeeds can be convinced by some [slight manual overvolting to allow for max performance](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/141?u=tkaiser) (resulting in higher temperatures at full load of course!).
+Next step: check whether those RK3588 where the kernel denies highest clockspeeds can be convinced by some [slight manual overvolting to allow for max performance](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/141?u=tkaiser) (resulting in slightly higher consumption and temperatures at full load of course!).

 ### Performance

-RK3588's CPU performance is amazing and so far the highest we've seen with any SBC.
-Numbers are already in `sbc-bench`'s [results collection](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md) but let's look directly at the 'most popular SBC in the world' (RPi 4B), ODROID N2+, another recent octa-core newcomer ([Khadas VIM4](https://www.cnx-software.com/2021/10/21/khadas-vim4-amlogic-a311d2-sbc/) based on Amlogic A311D2) and ROCK 5B:
+RK3588's CPU performance is amazing and so far the highest we've seen with any somewhat affordable SBC.
+Numbers are already in `sbc-bench`'s [results collection](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md) but let's look directly at the 'most popular SBC in the world' (RPi 4B), ODROID N2+, another recent octa-core newcomer ([Khadas VIM4](https://www.cnx-software.com/2021/10/21/khadas-vim4-amlogic-a311d2-sbc/) based on Amlogic A311D2), Qualcomm QRB5165 (Snapdragon 865) and ROCK 5B:

 | SBC | Clockspeed | 7-zip st* | 7-zip mt* | aes-256-cbc | memcpy | memset | kH/s |
 | :-----: | :--------: | ----: | ----: | ------: | ------: | -----: | -----: |